preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/index.rst

 App Launch
 -----------
 These settings are for the App Launch menu.
 It's an Omnia Menu replacing the default Office 365 menu.
+The Applaunch uses the Shared Links functionality.

 .. image:: applaunch-menu-example.png